amirmasoudabdol/SAM/docs/decision-strategies.rst

 ===================

 Decision strategy is one of the important components of SAM.
-It tries to implement ``Researcher``\ ’s intuition and logic during different stages of the research.
-While I have briefly covered the `decision-making process <Components.md#deicion-making>`__ before, this section lists all the available methods and clarifies their implementation details.
+It tries to implement ``Researcher``\’s intuition and logic during different stages of the research.
+While I have briefly covered the :ref:`decision-making process design-deicion-making` before, this section lists all the available methods and clarifies their implementation details.

 The main responsibility of the ``DecisionStrategy`` is to notify the ``Researcher`` about the state of results, i.e., whether a significant